Maureenko/odin-landing-page/README.md

-this is a portflio project, a landing page that uses both html and css to create a business landing age that is simple and classy.
+this is a portflio project, a landing page that uses both html and css to create a business landing page that is simple and classy.